vaish9112k6/VAISH9112K6/README.md

-# Hey, I'm Vaishnav  👋
+# 👋 Hey, I'm Vaishnav

-Thanks for stopping by my GitHub.
-I'm a developer from India who enjoys building useful, random, and sometimes weird stuff on the internet.
-I mostly work with Telegram bots, web tools, automation projects, and a bit of Android too.
+I’m not a pro coder — I just love creating things that work.

+Most of my projects are built using AI tools, platforms like Bots.Business, GitHub, Replit, and Render.
+I mix tools, test ideas, and build bots, sites, and apps that do something useful (or just fun).
+You don’t need to be a coder to build cool things — you just need to start.

 ---

-## 🚀 What I'm into:
+## 🛠️ What I Do (Without Coding Everything)

-- Building **Telegram bots** (random chat bots, media tools, group manager bots, etc.)
+- Create **Telegram bots** using platforms and AI (random chat bots, group tools, media downloaders, etc.)
-- Making simple **websites** and dashboards using HTML, CSS, and JavaScript
+- Build simple **websites** with copy-paste code and small tweaks
-- Playing with **APIs** to connect things together (like Spotify, Pinterest, or FreeImage host)
+- Use **APIs** smartly — I don’t code them from scratch, but I know how to use them
-- Making lightweight **Android apps** using AIDE
+- Build small **Android apps** using AIDE, mostly for fun experiments
-- Trying out new ideas and learning as I go
+- Use **ChatGPT and online tools** to help me build and learn

 ---

-## 🧩 Current Projects
+## 🔧 Current Projects

-- A full-featured Telegram random chat bot (with profile, tags, gender filter, coins, reports, etc.)
+- Telegram random chat bot with age/gender/tags and coins
+- Spotify music downloader bot with preview + download options
+- Pinterest image search bot
-- Group assistant bot with full admin tools and filters
+- Group manager bot with full admin tools
-- Image to URL bot using FreeImage.Host
-- Spotify music search + download bot
-- Web UI with live update system using GitHub + Render
+- Code-sharing website with auto-refresh feature

 ---

-## 🌍 Online Links
+## 🌐 Find Me Online

 - Website: [vaish-business-site.vercel.app](https://vaish-business-site.vercel.app)
 - Telegram: [@ysh_zap](https://t.me/ysh_zap)

 ---

-## A few random things about me:

-- I enjoy fixing bugs more than writing new code.
-- I like building things people actually use, even if they’re small.
+## 📌 My Style

+- I don’t write much code — I build using ideas and tools that work together
-- I test everything 100 times before I trust it.
+- I test things until they work how I want
-- I believe simple > complex.
+- I don’t care about being perfect — just real, fast, and functional
+- If I don’t know something, I figure it out

 ---

-Thanks for reading.
-If you're curious about any project or want to connect, feel free to reach out on Telegram.
+Thanks for visiting my profile!
+If you build things with tools (not just code), we’ve got something in common.